aynurkarimov/aynurkarimov.github.io/README.md

-# imaynurkarimov.github.io

-A personal page in the Internet.
+## A personal page on the Internet.